kinojms/obsidian-notes/CSOPESY/CSOPESY - My Master Notes.md

 ### Event-driven
 - wait for an event, such as an enter command, then perform an associated operation
 - screen refreshes only after user input
+- events usually include user actions, sensor outputs, or messages from
 - ex: console/CLI
-- Note: there are means to support real-time switching in CLI—ex:
+- *Note: there are means to support real-time switching in CLI—ex: concept of tmux, pip download interface*